 What is the difference between conversational AI and chatbots?

 Conversational AI is a broad term referring to technologies that enable human-like conversations through text or voice.
 When the input is spoken, automatic speech recognition (ASR) is activated to convert the speech into written text.
-After that, natural language understanding (NLU) is employed by the conversational AI to analyze the conversation, comprehend the context and interpret the meaning behind the customer’s words.
+Then, natural language understanding (NLU) is employed by the conversational AI to analyze the conversation, comprehend the context and interpret the meaning behind the customer’s words.

 On the other hand, a chatbot is a specific application of conversational AI focused on text-based interactions, usually for customer service, information provision, or general conversation.